Featured Story

 Words by Michael Willett

-Images by Jay Knight, Lan Hocevar, Mark Hamblin & Peter Cairns
+Images by Jay Knight, Lan Hocevar, Mark Hamblin and Peter Cairns

 In Slovenia, hunters are helping conservationists to reinforce a critically threatened lynx population, recognising the lynx has a vital role to play in a healthy forest ecosystem.